 Growing up on the family farm and nursery in rural Oregon, he pruned trees and shepherded sheep for 15 years.
-He became an Eagle Scout at age 17 and graduated high school with honors and was the top art student in his school.
+He became an Eagle Scout at age 17 and graduated high school with academic honors and was the top art student in his school.

 Natan studied at three universities (including a year in Switzerland), and trained to be a journalist completing a B.A. in French (and nearly a second B.A. in journalism).
 He wrote for several newspapers (including the Portland Oregonian), along with doing a stint as television presenter and a radio Bible teacher.

+At age 13 Natan started his business of pruning trees and doing yard for some of his neighbors as a source of income.
+At age 23 after graduating from university, he worked for the family landscaping business.
 At 25, Natan started a tree and plant care company that he operates to this day, which is the source of his income.
 He is an OSU Master Gardener, an ISA Certified Arborist, an ISA Tree Risk Assessment Qualified and a State of Oregon licensed commercial pesticide applicator.

 At age 30, he was baptized in the Holy Spirit and became a Bible teacher, working as a youth pastor.
 In his early thirties, he went into the mainstream Christian church for several years where he ministered in several Spirit-filled Sunday churches.
-During this time, he volunteered as a chapel leader and Bible teacher at Teen Challenge, as a prayer partner on the local TBN television station, as an urban street-preaching missionary, as a preaching evangelist to the local Mexican migrant camps, as a prison chaplain, and later as an ordained evangelist in a major Protestant denominational church.
+During this time, he volunteered as a chapel leader and Bible teacher at Teen Challenge, as a prayer partner on the local TBN television station, as an urban street-preaching missionary, as a preaching evangelist to the local Mexican migrant camps, as a prison chaplain, and later as an ordained evangelist in a major charismatic Protestant denominational church.
 In his late thirties, Natan left Sunday Christianity and returned to the Torah roots of his earlier life, but this time walking in more love, grace and in the power of the Spirit of Elohim.

 Natan remains a biblical researcher and has become a prolific writer.
-He and Sandi have published many articles pertaining to the Hebrew roots of our faith, which they make available for free on their ministry website (hoshanarabbah.org).
-His writings include two gospel-centered Torah study guides (an adult guide and youth version entitled “Torah Explorers”), which are distributed worldwide each week to thousands of families.
-He is currently working on a commentary on the whole Bible that is approaching 2000 pages in length.
+He and Sandi have published many articles pertaining to the Hebraic roots of the Christian faith, which they make available for free on their ministry website (hoshanarabbah.org).
+His writings include two gospel-centered Torah study guides (an adult guide and youth version entitled “Torah Explorers”), which are used worldwide each week by thousands of families and congregations.
+He is currently working on a commentary on the whole Bible that is some 2000 pages in length.

 Natan is still married to his first and only wife, Sandi, and together they have four children.
 Without Sandi, there would be no Hoshana Rabbah, Elim, Sukkot NW, Torah Study Guides or this blog.
 Natan remains grateful to YHVH Elohim for his gift of Sandi.

 His greatest desire in life next to spending eternity with YHVH-Yeshua his Messiah is to help to be a catalyst for spiritual revival on this earth.
-That is, to see the light of YHVH’s truth transformationally pierce the darkness of men’s lives causing a mighty river of life from heaven to flow on this earth bringing with it love, joy, peace and the abundant spiritual life that knowing Yeshua the Messiah and loving him by keeping his commandments.
-My next greatest life ambition is to see as many lukewarm modern-day Laodiceans disciples of Yeshua awake from their spiritual slumber and to fall in love with Yeshua the Messiah and to love and serve him for the rest of their lives.
+That is, to see the light of YHVH’s truth transformationally pierce the darkness of men’s lives causing a mighty river of life from heaven to flow on this earth bringing with it love, joy, peace and the abundant spiritual life through knowing Yeshua the Messiah and loving him by keeping his commandments.
+His next greatest life ambition is to see as many lukewarm modern-day Laodiceans disciples of Yeshua awake from their spiritual slumber and to fall in love with Yeshua the Messiah and to love and serve him for the rest of their lives.